Grodno Ghetto: Deportations

-Mass shootings were conducted in Grodno on 2 November 1942.
-On the same day, both ghettos were sealed off from the outside.
-The first deportation action took place at the Slobodka Ghetto two weeks later on 15 November 1942.
-Some 4,000 Jewish tradesmen were transferred to Ghetto One, and all remaining prisoners were marched to the Sammellager in Kiełbasin to be deported to Auschwitz-Birkenau.
+Mass shootings occurred in Grodno on November 2, 1942.
+On that very day, both ghettos were cordoned off from the outside.
+Two weeks later, on November 15, 1942, the initial deportation operation took place at the Slobodka Ghetto.
+Approximately 4,000 Jewish tradesmen were relocated to Ghetto One, while the remaining prisoners were forced to march to the Sammellager in Kiełbasin for deportation to Auschwitz-Birkenau.
 The successive liquidation of the ghetto was performed with the participation of Order Police battalions and all available men from Gestapo, SiPo, Kripo, and Schupo, reinforced by units of the Belarusian Auxiliary Police.
 The first deportation train arrived at Birkenau three days later on 18 November.
 Before death, some Jews were ordered to sign postcards in German that read "Being treated well, we are working and everything is fine".

 The next deportation action from Ghetto One to transit camp in Kiełbasin (5 km distance) began at the end of November 1942.
 There were 22,000–28,000 Jews from 22 cities, towns and villages imprisoned there by that time.

 In Kiełbasin (now Kolbasino), the Jews were loaded onto the same windowless freight cars and sent to Auschwitz and Treblinka.
 In early March 1943 the remaining Jews from the ghetto were sent to the Białystok Ghetto (82 km distance).
 On 13 March 1943 Grodno was declared Judenrein by announcements posted in public.
 Until November 1943 the inmates from Kiełbasin were either massacred or sent for extermination at Majdanek and Treblinka, soon after the Białystok Ghetto uprising was extinguished in the district.
 On 14 July 1944 the Red Army liberated Grodno.

 During the ghetto liquidation, there were a number of Jewish escapes, as well as rescue attempts by local Polish gentiles.
 Righteous Among the Nations who helped Grodno Ghetto's Jews included the Krzywicki family the Cywińscy family, and the Docha family.